 Echocardiogram – An echocardiogram, sometimes called an echo, is a test that uses sound waves to create images that allow your doctor to evaluate the structure of your heart and how it’s functioning.

 Holter monitor – A holter monitor is a portable ECG.
-It can be worn for several days.
+It can be worn for a day or up to two weeks at a time .
 It is a small recording device that records the electrical activity of your heart for your doctor to review later.

 Mobile Cardiac Monitor - A mobile cardiac monitor is worn for up to 30 days to record your heart rhythm.
 The results are automatically sent to your physician.
 Your physician uses this information to evaluate your symptoms and determine what is causing the arrhythmia.

-Event recorder – An event monitor is a portable rhythm monitor that is used for patients who have an irregular heart rhythm less frequently.
-You will wear the monitor at all times, and activate it when you feel symptoms.
-This lets your doctor check your heart rhythm at the time of your symptoms.
+Event monitor – An event monitor is a portable rhythm monitor that is used for patients who have an irregular heart rhythm less frequently.
+You may wear the monitor always, and activate it when you feel symptoms.
+These devices lets your doctor check your heart rhythm at the time of your symptoms.

-Cardiac CT – Cardiac CT uses x-ray technology and a computer to create 3D images of the heart.
+Cardiac CT – Cardiac computed tomography, or cardiac CT uses an x-ray machine technology and a computer to take clear, detailed pictures of the heart to create 3D images of the heart.
 Your cardiologist or heart surgeon may order this test to look for certain heart abnormalities.
-There is an option to use a dye that allows images to be taken of the arteries too.
-This dye is injected into a vein.

 Angiography – Angiography is a test that looks at your coronary arteries and heart.
 During an angiography, a tiny tube is inserted into an artery into your heart.
 Dye is injected into your veins that helps highlight areas of the heart, then x-ray images are taken.
 This can help detect coronary artery disease.